 If Bill S-201 passes this will prohibit a federally-regulated employer’s ability to access the results of genetic testing of its employees unless there is express written consent from the employee.
 The Bill will also impose quasi-criminal sanctions against an employer for genetic discrimination, which includes the potential for imprisonment.

 This bill seems to create a hierarchy of human rights for federally-regulated employees, as it will impose more severe penalties against employers for discriminating on the basis of genetic make-up, as opposed to other protected grounds, such as age, gender, family status and race.
 This may pose application issues, as the Courts have continually held that all human rights are of equal importance.
 An easier method to achieve the same result would be to modify existing Human Rights legislation.

 If you are an employee and you think you have been discriminated against by your employer, you should contact an employment lawyer.
 Monkhouse Law has helped countless employees whose rights have been violated.
-Please contact us today for a free telephone consultation.
+Please contact us today.

-About the Author: Samantha Lucifora is an associate lawyer at Monkhouse Law where she practice Employment, Human Rights and Disability Insurance Law.
-Samantha can be reached at saman[email protected].
+About the Author: Samantha Lucifora is an Employment Lawyer and Senior Associate at Monkhouse Law where she practices Employment, Human Rights and Disability Insurance Law.
+Samantha can be reached at firstname.lastname@example.org.